HackerspaceBielefeld/boostat/README.md

 # boostat
-poll the statistics of a boos-project.com charity and generate a graph
+Poll the statistics of a boost-project.com charity and generate a graph from the data.

-## ToDo
-* gerate graph
+Pull requests and issue reports are welcome!